This post may contain affiliate links. Please read our disclosure policy.

 16. For the Vanilla Buttercream Icing, start by creaming the butter until it’s smooth.

-17. Alternate the addition of the remaining frosting ingredients, incorporating one cup of powdered sugar at a time and then adding liquid until all ingredients are used.
+17. Alternate the addition of the remaining frosting ingredients, incorporating one cup of powdered sugar at a time and then adding liquid (vanilla and heavy cream) until all ingredients are used.
 Add the liquid gradually until you reach your desired consistency.

 18. Mix the icing on low speed until it becomes smooth and creamy.